 A Psychic Eye Mystery

-When a mysterious client approaches Abby with a cryptic message about a young mother who has vanished, Abby is more than willing to get involved.
-After all, it’s the perfect distraction from dealing with the headache of her sister Cat – who has flown into town and turned Abby and Dutch’s impending nuptials into Weddingpalooza.
+When a mysterious client approaches Abby about a young mother who’s vanished, Abby is more than willing to get involved.
+After all, it’s the perfect distraction from dealing with the headache of her sister, Cat—who has flown into town and turned Abby and Dutch’s impending nuptials into Weddingpalooza.

 After Abby recruits her business partner and BFF, Candice, to assist, they meet with the parents of the missing woman.
 But the parents refuse to put their faith in a psychic.
-What’s worse, due to a grave misunderstanding, the family suspects Abby has a connection to their daughter’s husband – the man they believe to be responsible for her disappearance.
+What’s worse, the family suspects Abby has a connection to their daughter’s husband—the man they believe to be responsible for her disappearance.

-So while the family may be blind to the truth, with a potential killer in her sights, Abby is determined to keep her eyes wide open...
+With the family blind to the truth and a potential killer in her sights, Abby is determined to keep her eyes wide open….

 It was four forty-five p.m. and I was still stewing.
 I’d been stewing a solid nine hours now, and I was likely to continue to stew for as long as it took for me to finish working, get home, confront my fiancé, and really give him a piece of my mind.

 The reason for said stew-fest was currently sitting on my desk, tucked into a beautifully polished beech-wood box, wrapped with a big red bow.
 It’d been waiting for me on the kitchen table with a love note and a fresh mug of coffee that morning.

 Still, I shook my head at the box and grumbled anew.

 The bell above the main entrance gave a jingle.
 “Abby?”
 I heard my business partner and best friend call from the tiny foyer.